openstack-archive/congress-specs/doc/source/specs/template.rst

 https://blueprints.launchpad.net/congress/+spec/example

 Introduction paragraph -- why are we doing anything?
 A single paragraph of prose that operators can understand.
-The title and this first paragraph should be used as the subject line and body of the commit message respectively.

 Some notes about using this template: